SamuelSwartzberg/flashcardifying_text_temp/inf/inf.md

 At its most general interface is a shared boundary across which information flows.
 An interface specifies specific channels (endpoints, methods, ...) for the access of information.

+## IDL

+interface description/definition language =short=> IDL An IDL is a language to define an interface in a language-independent way.

+### ASN.1

+ASN.1 is an IDL for data structures that can be serialized and deserialized, mainly used in networking.

+#### X.690

+X.690 is a standard that specifies the BER, CER and DER encoding formats for ASN.1 Basic/Canonical/Distinguished Encoding Rules =short=> BER/CER/DER CER and DER are subsets of BER.

 ## API

 API = application programming interface